We know how precious your child is—to you, to God, and to our church!

 At the 10:30 a.m. service, the children usually worship with their parents in the Meeting House for the first 10-15 minutes.
-They then come forward for a moment where Rev. Tanya introduces the theme of our service and/or their lessons.
-The congregation then blesses them, and they depart for continued worship and learning by age/grade.
+They then come forward for Rev. Tanya’s time with the children.
+The congregation then blesses them, and they depart for continued worship and learning downstairs.

 While learning the important bible stories, emphasis is on fun and caring for others.
 There are opportunities throughout the year to participate in children/youth led church services and skits, music and dance, crafts, serving the congregation, and service projects to benefit others.

 The Rotation Model curriculum is an extremely hands-on, engaging, and ever-changing way to make learning fun for our Sunday School students.
 Trained volunteer teachers present the Bible story lesson in a variety of ways, from a traditional discussion, to skits, games, and more.
 Children then break into groups by age and rotate through 2 or 3 stations each morning to reinforce the lesson.
 Stations can be crafts, baking, music, games, drama, and service projects just to name a few!
 Church members are always welcome and encouraged to share a talent or interest with the children and lead a station.
 Anything goes!

 - Feather Food Sunday donations (food donations for Thanksgiving food boxes)

 - Making pumpkin pies for Thanksgiving food boxes